On the Imaginary Part of the Effective Action in de Sitter Spacetime with Different Regularization Schemes: Conclusions and Discussions

-From a physical viewpoint, the Bogoliubov prescription has the advantage of yielding a manifestly positive imaginary part, naturally interpreted as particle production probabilities, whereas the Green’s function prescription shows a more intricate dependence on dimensionality and may even produce unphysical results such as negative probabilities.
+From a physical viewpoint, the Bogoliubov prescription has the advantage of yielding a manifestly positive imaginary part, naturally interpreted as particle production probabilities, whereas the Green’s function prescription shows a more intricate dependence on dimension and may even produce unphysical results such as negative probabilities.
 This suggests that the Bogoliubov limit corresponds more closely to a physically meaningful definition of the vacuum persistence amplitude.
 In the meantime, the very existence of these ambiguities signals potential limitations of the in–out formalism in genuinely non–stationary backgrounds.
 As emphasized by Akhmedov et al. \cite{Akhmedov_2019,Akhmedov:2024qvi}, the more appropriate framework in such situations is the Keldysh–Schwinger technique, which provides access to well–defined observables such as the expectation value of the energy–momentum tensor rather than ill–defined particle numbers \cite{AKHMEDOV_2014LN}.
+Despite the fact that the Keldysh–Schwinger technique concerns a different class of physical observables, the phenomenon we report here is in fact generic in quantum field theory in de Sitter space: It is a manifestation of the well-known non-commutativity of the UV and IR limits \cite{Polyakov:2012uc}, which arises independently of the particular computational framework.
+When handling such divergent integrals, it is therefore important to rely on a physically motivated interpretation to select the appropriate order of limits or regularization schemes.
+Our unified analysis thus provides a complementary perspective, clarifying a conceptual issue that lies outside the natural scope of the Keldysh–Schwinger framework.

 Finally, our results give rise to a broader implication: similar ambiguities are expected to arise whenever one attempts to extract vacuum instability from divergent integrals in dynamical backgrounds.
 The lesson is that particle production in curved spacetimes cannot be unambiguously defined without specifying a precise regularization prescription, and different choices may correspond to distinct physical setups.
 Therefore, predictions of vacuum instability in dynamical spacetimes should be treated with caution, and further study is needed to disentangle genuine physical effects from artifacts of regularization.